You can grab my up-to-date CV (pdf, updated September 2025).

 About

-My name is Sebastian Szyller and I'm a research scientist at Intel Labs.
-I'm interested in different ways that we can protect ML models and data to enable secure and trustworthy analysis -- both in terms of the technical details as well as legislation compliance.
-Recently, I've been working on provenance & ownership, privacy and adversarial robustness in generative, multimodal ML systems.
+My name is Sebastian Szyller and I'm a tenure track assistant professor at the Department of Computer Science at Aalto University.
+I lead new Trustworthy and Adversarial Computing Lab.
+I'm interested in different ways that we can protect machine learning models and data to enable secure and trustworthy analysis -- both in terms of the technical details as well as legislation compliance.

 In my free time, I enjoy film & street photography, custom mechanical keyboards, industrial design, bouldering and fixed-gear cycling.
 In the previous life, I was a member of a British Parliamentary style debate club Aalto Debating Society.